eduvpn/android/README.md

         java-1.8.0-openjdk-devel \
         ncurses-compat-libs

-We last tested this (succesfully) on 2019-10-31 with Fedora 31.
+We last tested this (successfully) on 2020-08-26 with Fedora 32.

 ### Debian